sellensr/Vent/README.md

-Vent_4 to be FROZEN 2020-04-14 as shipped with prototype.
+Vent_4 FROZEN 2020-04-14 as shipped with prototype.
 Moving on to Vent_5

   Future Features and Mods:
     enable shorter values for STOP_MAX in cooperation with display unit